rextechs/AzureIoTBootcamp/Day1-HOL3.md

 ```

 > [!NOTE]
 > This will require a reboot.
-Re-connect to Powreshell Remote Console upon reboot to continue this lab
+Re-connect to Powershell Remote Console upon reboot to continue this lab

 ### Step 3.3 : Initialize Azure IoT Edge Runtime